-- Mileage reimbursement as of 2023 is \$0.65 per mile for personal vehicle mileage. (may be subject to change) - Mileage reimbursement does not require odometer readings.
-Mileage from the candidate's home address to Fitchburg State and return to their home is reimbursed. - Travel related expenses will be reimbursed for air, train, car rental, meals.
-Hospitality and meal taxes are reimbursable; however, state sales tax in Massachusetts is non-reimbursable.

-• Sales tax incurred for necessary expenses while traveling out of state is reimbursable. (may be subject to change)
+- Mileage reimbursement as of 2022 is \$0.585 per mile for personal vehicle mileage. (may be subject to change) - Mileage reimbursement does not require odometer readings.
+Mileage from the candidate's home address to Fitchburg State and return are determined through MapQuest. - Travel related expenses will be reimbursed for air, train, car rental, meals.
+Hospitality and meal taxes are reimbursable; however, state sales tax in Massachusetts is non-reimbursable. - Sales tax incurred for necessary expenses while traveling out of state is reimbursable. (may be subject to change)